IJCAI2021-3457/IJCAI2021-3457/README.md

 #UGRL
-The Pytorch implemrntation of UGRL
+The Pytorch implementation of UGRL